Cromulent is as cromulent does — adventures with dictionaries

 But another reason they irritate me is that the dictionary defintion of the word “word” is “a sequence of sounds or morphemes intuitively recognized by native speakers as constituting a basic unit of meaningful speech used in the forming of sentences.”
 In other words, if the people listening understand it, it’s a word.

 But sometimes I run across a word or turn of phrase that I understand, but wonder why it’s needed.
-The last few years I’ve noticed a bunch of my evangelical relative and their friends referring to the wives of their sons as “my daughter in love” and the husbands of their daughters as “my son in love.”
+The last few years I’ve noticed a bunch of my evangelical relatives and their friends referring to the wives of their sons as “my daughter in love” and the husbands of their daughters as “my son in love.”
 Now, the first time I saw it in a Facebook update or where ever I read the update, I thought maybe it was a bit of autocorrect weirdness.

 But I started seeing it more and more, and realized it couldn’t be that many autocorrects.
 So for some reason a bunch of people had decided to abandon the perfectly understandable and long-standing words “son-in-law” and “daughter-in-law” with phrases that sound similar, and mostly mean the same, but also seem to be a kind of virtue signaling, you know?
 As in, “see what a great relationship I have with my son-in-law/daughter-in=law?”